 Two – Parodies of Fairy Tales/Aesop Fables: I think these are some of the most fun for me to write because it really allows my imagination to run wild.
 Whenever I write these types of stories, I always think back to some of Mel Brooks’ parody films like Spaceballs, Blazing Saddles, and Young Frankenstein.
 When I think of these films, I notice that most of the time, they pick one source to parody and that gives them more time to develop jokes for it.
 With my parodies of fairy tales and Aesop fables, one story usually gives me enough comedic material for me to work with.
 I wrote a parody of The Boy Who Cried Wolf and uploaded it to this site if you’re interested in checking it out.

 Three – Various Horror Related Topics: This is another topic that allows my imagination to run wild.
 For a while now, I’ve been very active on the Creepypasta Wiki.
 This wiki helped me grow an interest for horror stories (or Creepypastas as the wiki calls them) and I’m currently writing some of my own now.

 What is Your Writing Process?

 When it comes to writing a story, I usually start writing up a character sheet.
-These sheets include information about the character such as their appearance, role in the story, likes and dislikes, and I may put in a bit of plot summary so it makes writing up a skeleton draft of the plot much easier.
+These sheets include information about the character such as their appearance, role in the story, likes and dislikes, and I may put in a bit of plot summary so it makes writing up a plot outline much easier.
 To me, characters are the most important part of the story.
 If you don’t care about the characters (i.e you find them to be bland, boring, and/or unlikable), why would you want to read about what happens to them?